iofq/ansible/README.md

-Testing out ansible in the homelab
+Playing with ansible in the homelab
 ==================================

 # roles for :
-  - installing a new KVM hypervisor on top of a CentOS 8 install
+  - installing KVM hypervisor on top of CentOS 8 install
-  - new Docker host
+  - Docker host on Ubuntu
-  - secure new host and setup ansible pull and unattended upgrades